Don’t Let Convenience Become Inconvenient in a Rideshare Accident

 Emerging Technology, Emerging Problems

-In North Carolina, Rideshare drivers are deemed independent contractors by statute.
+In North Carolina, Rideshare drivers from companies like Uber and Lyft are deemed independent contractors by statute.
 In effect, this allows the Rideshare company to escape responsibility for negligent acts by the Rideshare driver.
 Only in a very limited set of circumstances may you be able to recover from the Rideshare company directly.
 Further, there are complex insurance policies with competing interests involved.
 These competing insurance companies may claim they’re not liable at all.
 The victim of a Rideshare collision may find that the Rideshare company’s insurance carrier, the Rideshare driver’s private insurance carrier, the insurance companies of other negligent drivers, and even your own insurance company are working together to diminish and minimize your injuries.
 Even worse, these companies may deny any responsibility for the collision or if they take responsibility, may make low settlement offers that won’t even cover hospital bills and lost wages.

 Hire a Charlotte Rideshare Attorney With Experience